Problems with Tar and Gravel Commercial Roofs

 Spray Polyurethane Foam, more commonly referred to as SPF, is a liquid that is sprayed on the existing roof and expands into foam, creating a solid layer across an existing roof.

-While SPF roofing is not the most known type of roofing material, the technology has been around since the early 1960s for industrial, commercial, and residential facilities.
+While SPF roofing is not the most known type of roofing material, the technology has existed since the early 1960s for industrial, commercial, and residential facilities.